matteodamico/gcp-docker-vm-ansible/README.md

 ### Tests
 The repository (currently this branch) is linked to [Travis CI](https://travis-ci.org/) to perform some automation.
-In particular will be performed a ansible-lint (ignoring warnings).
+In particular will be performed an ansible-lint (ignoring warnings) on the playbook.
+See .travis.yml file for more details.

 In addiction, you can perform some test using molecule.
 Run *test.sh* file